 Additionally, to find out if you have current credit card offers you can use tools such as the CardMatch tool.
 Using the tool doesn’t affect your credit score and can yield some interesting results.

-Don’t despair if you have no credit or bad credit as there’s always a path to improvement.
+Don’t despair if you have no credit or bad credit as there’s always a path to build credit.